skegel13/JSONtoCSS/README.md

 # JSONtoCSS

-This is a simple application to convert the JSON export from Palettte App in Tailwind utility style CSS.
+This is a simple application to convert the JSON export from the [Palettte App](https://palettte.app) to Tailwind utility style CSS.

 Using the app will generate CSS classes for color, background-color, and border color in a fashion similar to the classes used in Tailwind CSS.